-If you’re instructing university students on mindfulness, here’s the key: put your mindfulness activities in a context students will be interested in.
+If you’re instructing college students on mindfulness, here’s the key: put your mindfulness activities in a context students will be interested in.
 That means making mindfulness exercises relevant to their lives—like meditating to make studying easier.
 Or, doing exercises that spark curiosity like mindful coloring and mindful music listening.

 Mindfulness skills such as self-compassion, patience, awareness, emotional balance, and calming the nervous system can benefit university students who are navigating the challenges of young adulthood.